laderast/gradual_shiny/readme.md

 install.packages("fivethirtyeight", "shiny", "tidyverse")
 ```

-If you want to use `plotly` in part 03, you'll also need to do this:
+If you want to use `plotly` in app 04B, you'll also need to do this:

 ```
 install.packages(c("devtools", "plotly"))
 library(devtools)
+#install latest version of ggplot2 (needed to use plotly)
 install_github("hadley/ggplot2")
 ```